Category: Reprints Allowed

 Payment: $15.00 for short stories, $5.00 for poems and flash (<1000 wds) fiction pieces., $5.00 for reprints

-Theme: SF/Fantasy stories with strong / complex female characters
+Theme: SF/Fantasy (ideally fantasy) with strong and complex female characters

 The Lorelei Signal is a quarterly SF/Fantasy electronic magazine – one that will feature strong / complex female characters.
 This does not mean your female character has to be the main hero or villain in the story.
 What it does mean is no shrinking violets, or women who serve only to get into trouble so the male hero can rescue them.